xixiaofinland/sf.nvim/README.md

   (Why not telescope.nvim?
 Because its UI is slow)
 - 🔍 (Optional) [universal ctags](https://github.com/universal-ctags/ctags) is used to enhance [Apex jump](#-enhanced-jump-to-definition-apex)

+💡 It comes with a health check feature.
+Run `:che sf` to auto-check prerequiste statistics.

 <br>

 ## ⚙️  Installation